jmgomezsoriano/mysmallutils/README.md

 # create a xz compressed tar file
 create_tar('test.tar.xz', 'test.json', 'test.json.gz')

+# The compress method is selected automatically, but you can force it by the parameter compress_method
+create_tar('test.tar', 'test.json', 'test.json.gz', compress_method='gz')
 ```

 #### List the content of a tar file<a id="list-the-content-of-a-tar-file"></a>